2002 (July to December)

 ——————–Detective Comics #686

-King Snake is back and in charge of the Asian mob in Gotham, which leads to a Chinatown gang war between Snake’s Triads and General Tsu’s Shahs.
+Batman and Robin take down the Karate Creep, a weirdo that thinks he is Bruce Lee and attacks old ladies.
+Later, after getting word about something big supposedly going to happen with the Asian mobs in Gotham, Batman interrogates former Chinatown mobster Jimmy Wing.
+Meanwhile, the GCPD issues an arrest warrant for the notorious mobster Tommy Mangles (Thomas Manchester).
+Nobody wants to deal with crazy Mangles except for Harvey Bullock, who decides to end his limited duty period and put himself back in action full-time.
+Batman interrogates Wing again and learns that an Asian mob war is about to erupt.
+King Snake is back and in charge of the Asian mob in Gotham.
+This leads to a Chinatown gang war between Snake’s Triads and General Tsu‘s Shan Tribes.
+As the gang war escalates, Mayor Krol decides to change gears in regard to the leadership of the GCPD.
+Unknown to Commissioner Gordon, a livid Krol, nervous about the upcoming election, has already promised new commissionership to Gordon’s estranged wife Sarah Essen!
+(Only Krol, Essen, Montoya, Bullock, and Bock know about the upcoming change).
 Batman and Robin get stuck in the middle of a huge battle involving Snake, Lynx, the assassin known as Silver Monkey, and a ton of Asian gangs.
 Eventually, Nightwing and Huntress show up to help, but Batman denies assistance from the latter.
 Snake is finally apprehended, the gang war ends, and Lynx takes control of the entire Chinatown mob.

-While the War of the Dragons ended positively for Batman, it was a bad stain on Jim Gordon’s reputation in the eyes of Mayor Krol.
-Krol is so livid (and nervous about the upcoming election) that he demotes Jim and replaces him with his estranged wife, Sarah.
-Sarah Essen-Gordon becomes the brand new Gotham City Police Commissioner!
-A disgruntled Jim brutally arrests thug Tommy Mangles and then immediately resigns from the GCPD!
+The recent Asian mob war and the continued violent underworld dealings of Tommy Mangles have splotched a bad stain on Jim Gordon’s reputation in the eyes of Mayor Krol.
+Krol calls Gordon into his office and tells him what has already been set in motion.
+Gordon has been demoted and replaced with his estranged wife.
+Sarah Essen-Gordon officially becomes the brand new Gotham City Police Commissioner!
+A disgruntled Jim brutally arrests Tommy Mangles and then immediately resigns from the GCPD!
 Batman then easily takes down Black Spider, but Black Mask gets away.
 Because of Black Spider’s failure, he winds up in Blackgate with a “web” of scars strewn across his face, courtesy of his ousted employer Ottoman Turk.
 Bullock also goes on a movie-date, which ends tragically (as most things in Gotham City do) with a mugging and the fatal shooting of his date.

 –Batman: Shadow of the Bat #39

-The new commissioner Gordon makes Detective Bock her assistant.
+The new Commissioner Gordon makes Detective Bock her assistant.
 And in Slaughter Swamp State Park just miles outside of Gotham, Solomon Grundy returns!
 Why are there alligators in the Mid-Atlantic marshland, you ask?
 Either the State Park stocks them in a lame attempt to make the tours seem more “adventurous” or Alan Grant forgot that gators don’t live up North.
 Bleh.
-Starman Vol. 2 #17 also has a flashback to this issue that shows Batman fighting Grundy.
+A flashback from Starman Vol. 2 #17 also shows Batman fighting Grundy from this issue.

 –Detective Comics #687-688